 This is harder for donkeys because they do not give easily move off pressure or give in to pressure.
 Donkeys still need to move away when asked.
 Asking a donkey to move away is easier trained by offering a reward for doing so.

 They need to survive in a humans world after all.
 Not moving when asked can result in injuries with larger donkeys sometimes.
-It’s a good skill for a donkey to know.
+It’s a wonderful skill for a donkey to know.

 Punishment Reinforcement in Donkey Training

 There are 2 kinds of punishment.
 Positive Punishment (P+) refers to adding something aversion in order to decrease a behavior.
 An example would be trying to pick up your donkeys’ feet and he kicks you so you whip him.
 Hoping he connects the kicking to getting whipped.
+(I don’t recommend this!)

-I don’t really use punishment as part of my training plans.
-Here is what TheHorse.com has to say about using punishment as part of horse training though:
+Here is what TheHorse.com has to say about using positive punishment as part of horse training: